open-education-hub/operating-systems/content/chapters/software-stack/lab/content/arena.md

    Use `ltrace` and `strace` to compute the number of library calls and system calls.
    Use `perf` to measure the running time.
    Use source files of different sizes.
-   Compare the ouputs of these commands on the three programs.
+   Compare the outputs of these commands on the three programs.

 ## App Investigation